jmcclung3509/jmcclung3509/README.md

 - 📫 How to reach me: email or linkedin.

-- 📘 I'm currently re-reading: The Great Gatsby
+- 📘 I'm currently reading: The Convenant of Water by Abraham Verghese

 - ⚡ Fun fact: My favorite food is peanut butter 😀